polo2ro/restitute/README.md

 restitute
 =========

-a nodejs controller library to create a JSON REST service
+a nodejs controller library to create a JSON REST service on a express application

 Services
 ========

 Services should be created one file per service with this kind of folder structure :